devcrackdsa/opportunity-backend/Readme.md

 | `password`    | `string` |
 | `email`       | `string` |

-note- send the bearer token along with your request otherwise you wont be authorised
+note- send the bearer token along with your request otherwise you wont be authorised,and email should be of valid format.

 ### Screenshots for reference:-